Cumulants asymptotics for the zeros counting measure of real Gaussian processes

 \subsubsection{Non-degeneracy of the Kac density near the diagonal}

-We apply the method of divided difference to lift the degeneracy of the Kac density and give an alternative formula near the diagonal.
-The material is this section is quite standard, see for instance \cite{Aza09} and \cite{Anc21}.
-Only Lemma \ref{Lemma19} is new and allows us to express the Kac density as a function of a non degenerate Gaussian vector. \jump
+We apply the method of divided differences to lift the degeneracy of the Kac density and give an alternative formula near the diagonal.
+The material is this section is quite standard, see for instance \cite{Aza09, Anc21}.
+Only Lemma \ref{Lemmater19} is new and allows us to express the Kac density as a function of a non-degenerate Gaussian vector. \jump